hardinb/lab-05-dennys-pt2/lab-05.md

 Let’s summarize the distance between each Denny’s in Alaska and each one’s nearest LaQuinta Inn.
 The average distance from a given Denny’s to a LaQuinta Inn is 4.4.
-For any given Denny’s in Alaska, you are at most about 6 units(?) away from LaQuinta Inn; and if you’re at the luckiest Denny’s of all, you are only 2 units away from a LaQuinta.
+For any given Denny’s in Alaska, you are at most about 6 km away from LaQuinta Inn; and if you’re at the luckiest Denny’s of all, you are only 2 km away from a LaQuinta.

+I made a histogram to visualize the distribution of distances from each Denny’s and its nearest LaQuinta, rendered in beautiful Denny’s gold!
+It’s not too exciting, because there are only 3 locations…

 ``` r
 ak_mindist %>%